Linking fragments of the Chester Beatty Hours – Fragment

 Provenance: The earliest documented record of the manuscript dates to the description in the sale catalogue of the collection of Sir John Boykett Jarman (1782-1864), auctioned by Sotheby, Wilkinson & Hodge, 13-14 June 1864.
 The description (lot 47) states that the Book of Hours was "undoubtedly the Prayer Book of the King of France" because its binding displayed his arms.
 The manuscript was in Jarman's possession from at least 1846, the year when it (and other items in his collection) suffered water damage when his house was flooded during a severe storm.

 At the Jarman sale, publisher Edward Arnold (1857-1942) bought the manuscript for the sum of £13 15s.
 His collection was subsequently auctioned by Sotheby's, 6 May 1929 (lot 240).
 The Book of Hours passed into the hands of Chaundy, booksellers in Oxford, and in September was bought by Sir Alfred Chester Beatty (1875-1968).
 Beatty dimantled the manuscript and mounted many of the 28 leaves holding miniatures.
-He kept some for his collection, gifted three to Princeton University in 1931 and sold six through Sotheby's, 22 March 1932 (lots 322-327).
+He kept some for his collection, gifted three to Harold K. Hochschild (1892-1981) in 1931 and sold six through Sotheby's, 22 March 1932 (lots 322-327).
 After his death the remaining miniatures and other leaves were auctioned by Sotheby's, 24 June 1969 (lots 58A-58K).
 The bulk of the leaves were purchased by English book dealers Alan G. Thomas and Folio Fine Art Ltd and dispersed to buyers aound the world.